FeXd/saskvaccine/README.md

 - email <arlin@fexd.com>

 ## 💡 Official Government Websites
-This tool has been created independently and is not associated with the Government of Saskatchewan or the Saskatchewan Health Authority.
+This tool has been created independently and is not associated with the _Government of Saskatchewan_ or the _Saskatchewan Health Authority_.
 Below are links to official websites for more information about COVID-19, vaccination, and more.
 - [https://stickittocovid.ca](https://stickittocovid.ca)
 - [https://saskatchewan.ca/covid-19](https://saskatchewan.ca/covid-19)
 - [https://saskhealthauthority.ca/](https://saskhealthauthority.ca/)